MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-boot-security/README.md

 trailMetrics:
   security:
     authentication:
-      dispatchFailure: <Dispatch a metric when authentication fails, false by default>
+      dispatchFailure: <Dispatch a measurement when authentication fails, false by default>
-      dispatchSuccess: <Dispatch a metric when authentication succeeds, false by default>
+      dispatchSuccess: <Dispatch a measurement when authentication succeeds, false by default>
-      dispatchClosure: <Dispatch a metric when authentication ends, false by default>
+      dispatchClosure: <Dispatch a measurement when authentication ends, false by default>
 ```

 ## Metrics dispatched